 Cards are written to members listed on our weekly prayer list.
-Time commitment is 15-30 minutes.
-Skills necessary include the ability to express oneself in writing.
 Pick up a pre-addressed card from the care ministry desk.

 The purpose of our Care Groups Ministry is to create intentional, personalized discipleship-environment that welcomes and cultivates new believers, strengthens and develops disciples, and produces future leaders.
 Groups may be supportive, enriching or educational in nature.
 Groups offered may include Alcoholics Anonymous, Boundaries, Divorce Care, Foster/Adoptive Parent Support, Grief Support, Marriage Enrichment, Parenting, etc.